waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 import { useWaku } from "@waku/react";

 function App() {
-    // Create and start a light node const { node, error, isLoading } = useWaku();
+    // Create and start a Light Node const { node, error, isLoading } = useWaku();
-}
+	// Use these to handle states and render the UI in your application }
 ```